ashuftw/working-notes/content/Literature/240821 Expectation Maximization Algorithm.md

 draft: false
 date: 2024-08-21
 ---

-## Use case

-The [[240821 Expectation Maximization Algorithm|Expectation Maximization Algorithm]] is an iterative method used for Parameter estimation in [[240514 Multivariate Gaussian Model and Gaussian Mixture Model|Gaussian Mixture Models]]
+It is an iterative algorithm used to estimate the parameters of a [[240514 Multivariate Gaussian Model and Gaussian Mixture Model|Gaussian Mixture Models]].
+The algorithm alternates between two steps:
+1.  **E-step**: Calculates the posterior probabilities (responsibilities) of each data point belonging to each Gaussian component.
+2.  **M-step**: Uses these responsibilities to re-calculate the GMM parameters (weights, means, and covariances).